Red Sox to start Sale in potential closeout game against Dodgers

 Struggling to score runs for the second consecutive day, the Red Sox were reborn with nine runs in the final three innings Saturday.
 Boston can now clinch another title in Game 5 on Sunday at Dodger Stadium.

-Red Sox left-hander Chris Sale had to like the looks of all that offense.
-He will be on the mound for Game 5 with the chance to push his team toward a championship.
+Red Sox left-hander David Price will have a chance to deliver that championship as he will be on the mound for Game 5 in Los Angeles.

-Sale returned from a stomach ailment in Game 1 of the World Series to pitch four innings.
-The Red Sox ultimately won that game 8-4, although Sale was not involved in the decision.
+Price threw 13 pitches in relief during Friday’s marathon game and owns a 2-1 mark with a 4.26 ERA in five appearances this postseason.

-But his biggest mark on the series might have actually come in Game 4 on Saturday.
-Sale was caught on camera barking stern words of encouragement to teammates right before the team’s offense came together.
+The 33-year-old Price was masterful in his last start, recording his first career postseason win as a starter by scattering three hits over six scoreless innings as the Red Sox closed out the Houston Astros.
+Price also struck out nine without walking a batter in that contest.

 On Saturday, the Red Sox looked every bit like a team that had a marathon game stolen from them one day earlier.
 Losing 3-2 in 18 innings, as they did in Game 3, has a way of changing the mood.